foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

 2. Use USB cable to connect the EMSK board.
 Set the baud rate of the terminal emulator to 115200.

 3. Insert the SD Card into the EMSK board SD Card slot.
 Run the AWS IoT application using JTAG.
-   Go to *embARC/example/freertos/iot/aws/smarthome_demo* in command-line, input the compile command as follow:
+   Go to *embARC/example/freertos/iot/aws/smarthome_demo* in command-line, run the following command:

    .. code-block:: console